 Timing of the offer

 The question now is whether RLC Ventures can continue to execute its investment strategy as the business grows.
-Early backers of RLC Ventures have been well rewarded and Reece Chowdhry is committed to building this promising early track record although past performance is not a guide to the future.
-The RLC investment team benefits greatly from the appointment of Jeff Chowdhry as Chairman.
-Mr Chowdhry is an experienced operator and is well aligned to the success of his son’s business.
-What’s more, with over £1 million personally invested in RLC portfolio companies to date, and with a commitment to invest personally in each investee company, this father-and-son-led team is building an EIS offering experienced investors may find appealing.
+Early backers of RLC Ventures were well rewarded and Reece Chowdhry is committed to building this promising early track record, although past performance is not a guide to the future.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.